 If you come across a puddle of water somewhere in your home or office, clean it up, keep an eye on it for a few days, and see if the puddle returns.

 Normally, if something is leaking or dripping, than a pool of water will form on the floor.
 If the dreaded pool or puddle returns, you may have a leak or seepage on your hands.

 If your space is very difficult to heat up in the colder months, this might be a signal that you have dampness within your property walls.

 This excess moisture will sometimes draw heat out of walls and as a result, leave them much colder than if there was no moisture present.

 So, if you can’t seem to heat your home or commercial facility, no matter how high you crank up the heating, it might be time to check your walls for any leaks or moisture build-ups.

-While you can see and smell water damage, don’t forget you can hear it too.
+While you can see and smell water damage in Woodland Hills, don’t forget you can hear it too.
 Unsurprisingly, if you can hear dripping or running water, chances are you may have a leak.